plioi/plioi.github.io/_posts/2013-12-13-nailing-down-generics.md

   * `void GenericMethod<Customer>(Customer input)`
   * &#8230;

 Each time you make a call, the compiler decides which of the infinite methods you really meant.
-It makes this decision each time you call something called "GenericMethod&#8221;.
+It makes this decision each time you call something called "GenericMethod".
 It makes this decision based on the compile-time types at each call site:

 {% gist 7944816 %}

-The compiler knows the compile-time type of each argument, and compares this to the generic type definition in order to pick the single winning "specific&#8221; method.
+The compiler knows the compile-time type of each argument, and compares this to the generic type definition in order to pick the single winning "specific" method.

 Easy, right?
 C# 101 stuff.